Akamas Dive Sites

 As legend has it, if you swim around the rock 3 times the next person you meet will be the love of your life!
 This dive site is great as a relaxing second dive.
 This large volcanic rock goes straight down to the sand, making for a nice and shallow wall dive.
 The maximum depth here is 10m.
 Turtles are often spotted here during mating season.

 Primarily used as a beginners site because you can walk into the water from the boat in this shallow cove.
 The underwater topography is quite interesting with many nooks and crannies to search for marine life.
 The maximum depth is 8m.

-Newly discovered but one of our favorites!
+Newly discovered but one of our favourites!
 We believe that this site served as a harbour in the bronze age.
 Back then ships used stones as ballasts and there are several remains underwater that resemble old boats that sunk upside down and after thousands of years have grown into the rock.
-After a tour of the boat graveyard you will pass some bronze age anchors.
+After a tour of the boat graveyard, you will pass some bronze age anchors.
 Finish off this 12m dive in the shallows where there are loads of pieces of ancient amphora.

 This dive site is a lovely infusion of canyons and gulleys snaking down to a maximum depth of 15m.
 As the name suggests, the underwater landscape is filled with volcanic black rocks that have become home to many interesting fish species.

 This dive site is strikingly different from the other dive sites in the area because of it’s unique location.
 The reef is located approximately 200 metres offshore at the very tip of the cape where the harsher seas of the western edge meet the protected seas of the interior of the bay.

 Two dives can be made at this island to a maximum depth of 18m.
 The island boasts lovely marine life with a good chance of spotting turtles.
 For the more advanced diver, this site also has some challenging swim throughs where the current pushes you through like a washing machine.